mik3y/esp32-ble-pinpad/README.md

 * An unrelated ble stack bugreport, but with great discussion: https://github.com/espressif/arduino-esp32/issues/1038
 * BLE officially assigned numbers (PDF): https://btprodspecificationrefs.blob.core.windows.net/assigned-numbers/Assigned%20Number%20Types/Assigned%20Numbers.pdf

-## Security Considerations

-**Warning:** You should consider this component **totally insecure**.

-It is still just a hack, and I have made no attempt to validate its security properties.
-For example, someone with the means to sniff nearby BLE traffic could likely capture and replay your PIN.

-No warranty.
-Please review `LICENSE.txt`.

 ## Help, Feedback, and Ideas